microsoft/pybryt/docs/reference_implementations.rst

 :py:class:`Annotation<pybryt.Annotation>` instances and grouping them into lists.
-These lists will be passed to the :py:class:`ReferenceImplementation<pybryt.ReferenceImplementation>` constructor to create the reference implementations. *These objects must be assigned to global variables, or PyBryt will not find them.*
+These lists will be passed to the :py:class:`ReferenceImplementation<pybryt.ReferenceImplementation>` constructor to create the reference implementations. *These objects must be assigned to global variables, or PyBryt will not find them.* Note that the constructor takes an additional positional argument which corresponds to the name of the reference implementation.

 As an example, consider the code below, which creates two reference implementations for a Fibonacci sequence generator: